Felix texts me at 8.30am to say John Lennon will be early.

 ‘It’s better anyhow, ‘cos you can bring Lennon straight to my office before taking him through security, okay?
 I wanna say hi.’

 ‘Good luck.
-Oh… and don’t ask him loads of questions about The Beatles.’
+Oh… and don’t ask him loads of Beatle questions.’

 ‘Yes, yes.
 Of course not.’